5 ways drone footage improves your video marketing

 If you’ve already mastered video marketing, it’s time to invest in a drone.
 But there are limitations on where you can fly drones outside, which can make filming challenging.

 You must have permission from the UK Civil Aviation Authority before you use a drone for commercial work.
-Find out more at UK Civil Aviation Authority.
+Find out more at UK Civil Aviation Authority (external link).

 With that taken care of, you can set up the shot, get the drone in the air, and capture video that will blow your competition away.